mynameiskorg/marvel-timeline/README.md

 **Required Must-have Stories**

+- [ ] Splash screen when user opens the app
-* List of movies in order that was intended and descriptions
+- [ ] List of movies in order that was intended and descriptions
-* Poster picture next to description
+- [ ] Poster picture next to description
-* Ratings
+- [ ] Ratings
-* Release Date
+- [ ] Release Date
-* Trailers
+- [ ] Trailers
-* We need to be able to view horizontal and landscape mode
+- [ ] We need to be able to view horizontal and landscape mode

 **Optional Nice-to-have Stories**